 If you want to add cards to your game, you first need a picture of each card you want to add, arranged in a grid in one image file.
 You may have a number of image files, each containing a single card.
 You can use the free Image Grid software to arrange the pictures in a grid – simply start the program, drag your files onto the window, and press Save.
 If Image Grid can’t arrange your image in a regular grid, make sure that each file has the same dimensions.

-Click on the Front Image button on the upper right, then Browse, and select the “PhyloCards.png” from the archive you downloaded.
-You’ll see the card change, but it will show the whole image with all card pictures.
-You have to specify how many card pictures are in the grid, which you can do using the “Cards in Image” fields.
+You will see your card, but it will show the whole image with all card pictures.
+You have to specify how many card pictures are in the grid, which you can do using the “Cards in Image” fields on the right.
 Enter 3 for horizontal and 4 for vertical.

 Now you should see the card clearly showing the first card image, but it’s just a single card and not a stack yet.
 To add the remaining cards, press the “+” button next to “Card 1/1” eleven times.
 Each card in the stack has its own index that determines what part of the image grid is used.
 You can have multiple cards with the same index, so you don’t have to repeat a card picture in your image in order to use it multiple times in the same stack.
 When you add a card, the current index is automatically increased by one, so pressing “+” as long as there are more pictures available produces a deck in which each card occurs once.
 You can click on cards in the list and change their image using the “Image Index” slider below.
 Try creating a deck that includes some of the cards two or three times!